ulkukurt/Dollars-Bank---Core-Java-App/README.md

 **Project Overview**

 **<br>Objective**
-Create a Java console application to enable Dollars Bank customers to manage their accounts securely and efficiently.
+<br>Create a Java console application to enable Dollars Bank customers to manage their accounts securely and efficiently.

 Stakeholders
 Bank customers